 What will happen after you lodge an EDR request

-When we receive your EDR request it is assigned to one of our Building Inspectors.
-He will contact both you and your client.
+When we receive your EDR request it is assigned to one of our Resolution Services officers.
+They will contact both you and your client.
 An attempt will be made in this first phone call to facilitate an outcome for your dispute.

-If this is unsuccessful and if practical, he will visit the site as soon as possible.
+If this is unsuccessful and if there is alleged defective work present, a site inspection may be conducted.
 During the site inspection, our Building Inspector will again attempt to facilitate an agreement between you and your client.